TalbotKnighton/trendify/docs/index.md

 Make sure not to include directories with no results since the generator method will produce an error.

+Globbed results files are replaced with the containing directory (that is, a glob result of `./some/path/results.csv` will result in `./some/path/` being be passed to the product generator method).

 !!! note "Planned Feature"

     Future behavior may bypass failed directory loads to continue processing all available data

-!!! note "Note"

-    If the user globs a specific file, the parent directory of that file will be used as the working directory.

 !!! note "Directory Structure"

     The current version requires each results set to be contained in its own sub-directory.
+There are no restrictions on the locations of the input data directories.

 ## Future Work